TheSledgeHammer/2.11BSD_X44/sys/devel/ufs/ufml/UFML.md

 Design Objectives of UFML:
 - A modular filesystem layer that can provide additional features to UFS, FFS, MFS & LFS.
-- Allow the interaction between one or more of these filesystems.
+- Allow the interaction between one or more of the supported filesystems.
 Similar to how Fossil & Venti work on Plan 9.